rtCamp/ps-analysis-tool-wiki/Site-Analysis-Methodology.md

         - **Chrome Browser Open**: refers to the chrome instance with 3P cookie functionality available
         - **Chrome Browser Private**: refers to the chrome instance with 3P cookie and storage access APIs secured

-6. During testing with 3P cookies blocked, turn cookies on an off via the URL bar
+6. During testing with 3P cookies blocked, turn cookies on and off via the URL bar
     - Click the small “eye” icon in the URL bar
     - Click on “site not working” -> “Allow cookies”